darwinproject/CBIOMES-Processing.m/README.md

 # CBIOMES-Processing.m
-This repository contains prototype scripts for processing inputs and outputs of BIOMES models written in Matlab.
-A listing, hopefully up to date, of these scripts and their purposes is provided below.
+This repository contains prototype workflows, written in Matlab, having to do with CBIOMES model inputs and outputs.
+A listing, hopefully up to date, of the scripts and their respective purposes is provided below.

 #### standard diagnostics